 In addition to Wiley, the IAR affiliated with Wiley who recommends the advisory program to the client receives compensation as a result of the client's participation in the program.
 The amount of this compensation can be more than what the IAR would receive if the client participated in our other programs or paid separately for investment advice, brokerage, and other services.
 Therefore, IARs may have a financial incentive to recommend the advisory program over other programs or services.
-However, Wiley's policies and procedures attempt to mitigate this conflict of interest through the annual review of advisory accounts.
+However, Wiley attempts to mitigate this conflict of interest through periodic reviews of advisory accounts to confirm compliance with applicable laws and Wiley's internal policies and procedures.
 IARs are required to complete a suitability form which details the additional services and attention which is given to an account over and above any transactions.